RebootJeff/co-compare/README.md

 # Co-Compare
 Crowd-sourced decision matrices.
 Check out the deployed goodness: [Co-Compare is here!](http://cocompare.herokuapp.com)

 ## Contents

-This README is intended to inform users, help beginner/intermediate devs, and inform any one looking to hire me ;)
+This README is intended to inform users, help beginner/intermediate devs, and brag to anyone looking to hire me ;)

 - [Usage](#usage)
   - [Screenshots](#screenshots)